voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

 Path to the requirements file.
-Defaults to the resource name

 Default value: $name